Table of Contents

 }

-CorrelationId is server-generated; client-supplied X-Correlation-ID request headers are not echoed back to the response and should not be relied on.
+correlationId is server-generated; client-supplied X-Correlation-ID request headers are not echoed back to the response and should not be relied on.
+Include the correlationId in any support report for an error with a body.